sincile/P2P_File_Server/README.txt

 Use Shared library because it is the default type for Python.

 Use terminating string *?* since it is impossible for a Windows/Linux system to have those characters as a directory listing.

+Due to limitations in python's fd memory system, we had to restrict the amount of ports the server's listening on to 100.
+On average python can hold a little over 1000.
+Having 100 ports gives us plenty of leeway when dealing multiple clients and connections.
+By default the active ports are 8000 - 8100

+If there are binding issues, the server will skip these ports and print a notification on which ports are not usable.
+If all ports are not usable, the program will not run the server loop.

+We chose `*?*` as the terminating characters since this set of characters are impossible to have in files/directory names in UNIX systems.
+While this sequence could be possible in a file, our library only looks at the last 3 characters to determine if it's the terminating set.
+Although it is entirely possible to have false positive with these characters, the chances of them occuring are extremely slim

 How will the client know it has received the entire directory name?
 The terminating string *?* means the entire message has been received.